bastnsa/practice-cli/README.md

-A simple CLI setup to practice command-line development.
+A simple CLI setup for practice projects.

 ### Setup